Towns County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with valid license): You'll need a valid driver's license to prove you're authorized to operate the vehicle.
+• Valid Driver's License (or Someone with a Valid License): You or the person retrieving the vehicle must have a valid driver's license to prove authorization to operate the vehicle.
 Important note: If your license is suspended due to the DUI arrest, you'll need someone else with a valid license to retrieve the car.

-• Cash or credit card for fees: Impound lots typically accept cash or credit cards for payment of towing and storage fees.
+• Payment for Fees: Impound lots typically accept cash or credit cards for payment of towing and storage fees.
 Check with the specific impound lot for accepted payment methods.

 If You Don't Have a Valid License